Tiberiu Căpudean photographs the reality of gay men and our relationships

 Both the National Museum of Contemporary Art and the Romanian Parliament are located in the same building in Bucharest – Casa Poporului, the People’s Palace.
 I found it ironic that while on one of the wings of the building people were trying to take away our rights, on the other side we were celebrating love.
 Luckily for us, the referendum didn’t pass.
 It was a very powerful slap in the face for the church and the politicians that wanted to enshrine intolerance and hate in the Romanian Constitution.

 In Madrid, we’ve celebrated over 15 years of marriage equality.
 While Spanish society is very open and accepting, homophobia is still present here – projects like this are still necessary.

 Your last series, NAKED, showcased real men with nude portraits.
 Can we expect any nude portraits in the LOVE series?

 Yes – male nudes are featured in both the NAKED and FAMILY projects.
 There’s no full-frontal nudity, but there’s plenty of vulnerability and emotion.

 Most men that I’ve photographed for the project approached me after I advertised what I was doing on social media, or they’ve attended one of my exhibitions.

 I photograph men of various ages, ethnicities, and body types in my attempt to fight today’s beauty norms and stereotypes.
 The LGBTQ community isn’t immune from racism, body-shaming, and ageism.
 We all still have a few more lessons to learn.

-What do you hope that people feel when viewing your series FAMILY?
+What do you hope that people feel when viewing your work?